BRS1(SM-SNP1) - COMT Catecholamine Clearance Sensitivity

 Summary

 COMT metabolises catecholamines; lower activity genotypes are sometimes discussed alongside slower clearance and greater sensitivity to dietary tyrosine and meal timing.
-BRS1-FM1-PM1 and BRS1-FM2-PM4 remain the authoritative mechanism definitions; this SM applies variant context to their joint interpretation within BRS1(FM1).
+BRS1-FM1-PM3 remains the authoritative noradrenergic mechanism definition; this SM applies COMT variant context to how precursor supply and clearance are jointly interpreted within BRS1(FM1).

 (Amino-acid pool — PM1)

-Meal-level amino-acid availability and prioritisation support catecholamine-relevant substrate context regardless of COMT genotype; insufficient pool sufficiency limits upstream context before transport and clearance → [Fernstrom, 2013]
+Meal-level amino-acid availability supports catecholamine-relevant substrate context regardless of COMT genotype; insufficient pool sufficiency limits upstream context before clearance → [Fernstrom, 2013]

 (LNAA competition — PM2)